EVENT ENDEDLast updated February 18, 2026, 10:56 PM EST

 A look at Guthrie's neighborhood

-With the investigation into Nancy Guthrie's disappearance in its third week, her Tucson-area neighborhood continues to be flooded with media as well as an outpouring of support from the community.
+With the investigation in its third week, her Tucson-area neighborhood continues to be flooded with media, as well as an outpouring of support from the community.

-People pay their respects at the makeshift memorial outside of Guthrie's residence in Tucson, on Wednesday.
+People pay their respects at the makeshift memorial outside Guthrie's residence Wednesday.
 Brandon Bell / Getty Images

-Sheriff says work underway to retrieve additional camera footage from Guthrie home
+Sheriff says work underway to retrieve additional video from Guthrie home

-Pima County Sheriff Chris Nanos said that Google is still working on retrieving additional footage from other Nest cameras at Guthrie's property, but warned that doing so is a complicated process.
+Nanos said Google is still working on retrieving additional video from other Nest cameras at Guthrie's property, but he warned that doing so is complicated.

-He said that other private companies, including Meta and Apple, have offered help.
+He said other private companies, including Meta and Apple, have offered help.

 Arizona congresswoman condemns internet speculation